itsGKRam/e-commerce-course-project/readme.md

 #### User Schema
 For user authentication we have used *morgan* library with the aim of logging the user requests to the webserver (e.g. access to different routes).
-For the User Schema we use mongoose, which is an *Object Relational Mapper*, which is like a virtual object database, that can be used within the node itself.
+For the User Schema we use mongoose, which is an *Object Relational Mapper*, which is like a virtual object database, that can be used within Node itself.
 Basically it connects our Node.js project with MongoDB database, without the need to implicitly connect them using additional code.

 The User Schema is defined as follows:
 ```javascript